rmeissner/hardhat-safe-deployer-example/README.md

 # Hardhat Safe Deployer Example

+This is an example project that uses the Gnosis Safe to deploy a contract.

+For the the [hardhat-safe-deployer](https://github.com/rmeissner/hardhat-safe-deployer) plugin is used.

 ## Install
 - Run `nvm use` to set correct node version
 - Run `yarn` to install dependencies